 AR popularity is due both to games and to the popularity of Google Cardboards, Oculus Rift, and Gear VR.
 Herein lies some confusion.
 Cardboards and Gear VR are for virtual reality, an artificial computer simulation of a real situation.
 VR “transports” you into a whole new environment; whereas, Augmented Reality provides additional elements to an already existing environment.
 The best example is provided by Microsoft’s Hololens.
 However, smartphone applications provide as good an AR experience as Hololens.
 A great variety of applications with Augmented Reality functionality can be found in App Store or Play Store.
 The most popular apps are not limited to games, but include apps for tattoos, furniture retail, education, and tourism.

 Customer demand for ground-breaking technology keeps increasing.
 Obviously, anything that can bring your business to a new level is a must have.
 Whether you have a picture gallery or a real-estate agency, you will certainly benefit from AR.
-The next question is to create a relevant app.
+The next question is high quality AR app development.
 The most important criterion on which your choice will be based is to balance quality and price.
 For this, you must choose a partner or team best suited for your project then choose the technology to develop.

 Now it’s time to decide how your app will function.
 Determine your business needs then decide on which platform you want to start—iOS or Android—or choose both.
 Then plan your budget and timeline.
 After your development team considers your requirements but before they suggest possible solutions, they will ask if you want a native or a cross-platform app.